aehng/Lecture-Notes/Module2/Lec15-Mon_Feb_13/README.md

 ### Over-complicated argument handling Considered Harmful

 My complaint with this implementation is the way `-n` is searched for and handled.
 This code assumes that the `-n N` may appear anywhere in the command line.
-The command-line syntax shown in the documentation make clear that this optional argument may only appear at the beginning of the command line, right after the tool's name.
+The command-line syntax shown in the documentation make it clear that this optional argument *only* appears at the beginning, right after the tool's name.
 Unfortunately, this misunderstanding creates an unnecessary and confusing `for` loop in the middle of otherwise elegant code.

 ```python
  1  def tail(args):